ipdk-io/networking-recipe/README.md

 P4 Control Plane modularizes P4-OVS and reduces coupling between its components, making the code easier to maintain and more suitable for upstreaming.

-It moves the P4-specific components of the architecture to a separate process called `infrap4d`.
+It moves the P4-specific components of the architecture from `ovs-vswitchd` to a separate process called `infrap4d`.

+## Upcoming changes

+The Stratum dependencies will be moving from the `setup` directory to a separate `stratum-deps` repository towards the end of October 2023.

+See the setup directory's [README file](setup/README.md) for more information.

 ## Source code